I Tested Wix vs Squarespace vs WordPress: My Overall Winner in 2025

 I’ve carried out a deep dive into Wix, Squarespace, and WordPress, but which is my overall winner?
 Wix is the best website builder we’ve tested, offering top website features and beautiful templates for a wide range of industries.
 The detailed sections above should help you decide which platform is the right choice for you, but to recap my recommendations once more:

-• Wix is best for small businesses looking to get started online or grow their online reach using Wix’s impressive range of built-in tools and SEO support
+• Wix is best for promoting your business online with its impressive range of built-in tools spanning design, marketing, and ecommerce

 • Squarespace is more suitable for creatives or service-based businesses because of its stunning templates and elements, as well as its built-in tools for building engagement with clients and scheduling services